-Earlier this year, the North Dakota Supreme Court considered this question, among others, in Degnan v.
+The North Dakota Supreme Court considered this question, among others, in Degnan v.
 Degnan.
 In this case, the marriage lasted for five years, the parties were both over 50-years-old when they said “I do,” and, according to witness testimony, financial considerations were among the wife’s motivations for getting married.
 The trial court used this motivation against the wife in the divorce, saying:

 The Court finds that [the wife] entered the marriage for purposes of financial gain and security… Given [the wife’s] intentions in seeking the marriage, she should not suddenly find herself with a better lifestyle than she was associated with at the time of the marriage.

 As a result, the trial court awarded only a small amount of spousal support to the wife and limited the percentage of the couple’s property that the wife would receive.

 The North Dakota Supreme Court agreed with the trial court’s decision.
 Two justices, both women, concurred with the result, but wrote separate opinions to state that the lower court should not have considered the wife’s motive for marriage.